mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 91 - Test Asserts without Description/readme.md

   {
      $expectedStars = $this->historicStarsOnFrame();
      $observedStars = $this->starsFromObservation();
-     //These sentences get a very large collection
+     // These sentences get a very large collection

      $this->assertEquals($expectedStars, $observedStars);
-     //If something fails we will have a very hard debugging time }
+     // If something fails we will have a very hard debugging time }
 ```